FelixOnline/v2/content/articles/2013-5-1-what-you-missed-in-science.md

 subtitle: >
   Felix Science recaps what went on in the world outside revision and the library.
 Just to annoy you, we've not gone for the non-alphabetical order of the names.
 date: "2013-05-01 19:11:16 +0100"

 # Attributes from Felix Online V1
 id: "3519"
 old_path: /science/3519/what-you-missed-in-science-
 aliases:
  - /science/3519/what-you-missed-in-science-
+imported: true
+comments:
+ - can think of something else that gets stiff when you repeatedly squeeze it

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true